 Poppy’s Pizza and Grill

 First off, I’ll start out in town with a few of the places we enjoy.
 For a great place to go with kids, try Poppy’s Pizza and Grill at 342 Elkhorn Avenue, just across the street from the public library and parking area.
-You will want to park near the library, cross over, and then why not do some shopping and exploring before or after you head to Poppy’s?
+You will want to park near the library and cross the street at the light.
+Then why not do some shopping and exploring before or after you head to Poppy’s?
 I’m drooling just thinking about the pizza at this place.
 Above all, my favorite is the Thai Pizza with peanut sauce, red onion, chicken, broccoli, water chestnuts, and mozzarella.
 YUM!

 The traditional meat lovers in your family may like the Straziante: Italian sausage, pepperoni, salami, cappricola, smoked mozzarella, & Italian herbs.
 However, if a picky eater doesn’t care for any kind of pizza they also have sandwiches, burgers, and salads.